davhunt/instruments/asr/readme.md

 ### Scoring Script
-The English self-report is included in the repository scoring script.
+The ASR is included in the repository scoring script.